coverclock/com-diag-hazer/README.md

 I am frequently called to work upon.
 Hazer and gpstool have also turned out to be really useful tools for testing and evaluating GPS devices.

+I also make use of Lady Heather, a terrific real-time GNSS monitoring program.
+I run it, along with my own software, and a script that periodically runs NTP query (ntpq), 24x7 on a Raspberry Pi with a touch-sensitive LCD display.
+This makes it easy for me to keep an eye on GPS and other constellations and on my various NTP micro-servers.

 # Abstract

 This file is part of the Digital Aggregates Corporation Hazer